Montgomery County Nursing Home Fall Lawyers

 Montgomery County & Bucks County Personal Injury Lawyers Help Clients Get Compensated When Nursing Homes Fail to Prevent Falls

 You may have spent months selecting a nursing home for your loved one and truly believed that he or she would be happy and safe at the facility you chose.
 That’s why it may come as a shock to learn that your loved one suffered a fall and serious or fatal injuries.

 Unfortunately, many nursing homes and assisted living facilities fail to adequately address fall hazards and, consequently, put the safety and very lives of residents at risk.
-At Rubin, Glickman, Steinberg and Gifford, our lawyers help nursing home residents and their families identify safety defects and inefficiencies that led to a fall accident and take legal action to hold negligent parties responsible.
+At Rubin, Glickman, Steinberg & Gifford P.C., our lawyers help nursing home residents and their families identify safety defects and inefficiencies that led to a fall accident and take legal action to hold negligent parties responsible.

-Did a Lansdale Nursing Home Fail to Keep Your Loved One Safe?
+Did a Nursing Home in PA Fail to Keep Your Loved One Safe?

 From hip and knee pain to dementia and Alzheimer’s disease, a large percentage of nursing home residents experience physical and cognitive impairments that make it more difficult for them to get around on their own and also more vulnerable to suffering falls.

 To provide for the physical safety of residents and prevent falls, it’s very important that nursing homes train staff members to identify and assess fall risks and take steps to prevent falls and other injuries.
 Additionally, it’s important that staff members respond quickly and appropriately when falls do occur to ensure that a resident receives the prompt medical attention and care that could mean the difference between life and death.

 Sadly, some nursing homes fail to adequately address fall hazards and factors that may contribute to a resident’s fall include:

 - Obstructions in doorways, hallway, exits and stairwells.

 - Leaving residents alone and without assistance for long periods of time.